pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 - Test actions and impact on the store
 - Create custom validators for forms

-Services (NgRx effects, business logic, sandboxes/facades) - unit test, 100% coverage Pure functions (Pipes and helpers) - unit test, 100% coverage Container component - integration tests, happy paths
+- Services (NgRx effects, business logic, sandboxes/facades) - unit test, 100% coverage
+- Pure functions (Pipes and helpers) - unit test, 100% coverage
+- Container component - integration tests, happy paths

-### EXAMPLE TYPE OF TESTS
+### UNIT TESTS: TYPE OF TESTS

 my-comp.ui.spec.ts
 my-comp.io.spec.ts
 my-comp.bu.spec.ts

+### UNIT TESTS: BASICS
+To test a component javascript code only you can create a new MyComponent() directly in the spec but a component is not only js code; The component truly is the template and the class working together, that's why the framework has a fixture = TestBed.createComponent(MyComponent) used to create a fixture (the mount test harness instance of class and template) where you can get the class instance with component = fixture.componentInstance and also can get the html element template instance with element = fixture.nativeElement;

+### UNIT TESTS: DEPENDENCY

+#### UNIT TESTS: DEPENDENCIES IN COMPONENTS
+- if you need a real dependency implementation in your test injected from the component injector then use the debugElement. exemple: dateService = fixture.debugElement.injector.get(DateService) gets the service that is actually injected into the component.

+#### UNIT TESTS: DEPENDENCIES IN SERVICES
+- if you need a real dependency implementation in your test injected from the root injector then use TestBed.inject. exemple: dateService = TestBed.inject(DateService);

+#### UNIT TESTS: DEPENDENCIES MOCKING

+- Mock components with ng-mocks (MockComponent) and add them to the declarations in TestBed/spectator factory
+- Mock services/guards/resolvers with mocks property in Spectator factory/createSpyObject
+- Mock directives using ng-mocks (MockDirective)
+- Mock pipes with ng-mocks (MockPipe)
+- Mock ngrx/store with provideMockStore
+- Mock ngrx/selectors with store.overrideSelector

+### UNIT TESTS: LINKS

 - https://angular.io/guide/testing
 - http://blog.soat.fr/2018/02/tests-unitaires-avec-angular-partie-1/